TUITION AND PAYMENT INFORMATION

 Students pursuing coursework through the Online Bachelor Completion Program at Ohio University are eligible to be considered for Federal Pell Grant and Federal Direct Loan funding only.

-In order to receive the full amount of any federal or state financial aid program, undergraduate students must be enrolled in at least 12 credit hours per semester (i.e. Fall I, Fall II, and Fall III combine to make Fall semester).
+In order to receive the full amount of a federal financial aid program, undergraduate students must be enrolled in at least 12 credit hours per semester (i.e. Fall I, Fall II, and Fall III combine to make Fall semester).
 Students with the Pell Grant award will see the grant disburse based upon the enrollment at the start of the semester.
 If enrollment consists of five-week sessions, the Pell Grant will disburse based on the enrollment at the start of each session.
 A student must be enrolled for at least six hours to receive a Federal Direct Student Loan.
 Only the Federal Pell Grant has limited eligibility for students enrolled less than half-time.
 Enrollment status is defined as follows (for quarter-based term): Full-time enrollment status -- 12 or more hours Three-quarter time enrollment status -- 9–11 hours Half-time enrollment status -- 6–8 hours Less than half-time status -- 5 or fewer hours.
 Graduate students need to enroll in at least five credit hours to receive eligibility for the Federal Direct Student Loan.

-Award notifications begin in mid-May (for the upcoming school year) and are generated twice weekly after that time for new applicants.
+Award notifications begin at the end of April (for the upcoming school year) and are generated twice weekly after that time for new applicants.
 Online award offers may be viewed on your My OHIO Student Center Accounts tab at the My OHIO Portal

 .
 Log in using your OHIO ID and password.

 Follow the links in your online award offer at the My OHIO Portal